Horea94/Fruit-Images-Dataset/readme.md

 Horea Muresan, [Mihai Oltean](https://mihaioltean.github.io), [Fruit recognition from images using deep learning](https://www.researchgate.net/publication/321475443_Fruit_recognition_from_images_using_deep_learning), Acta Univ.
 Sapientiae, Informatica Vol. 10, Issue 1, pp. 26-42, 2018.

-Last version of the paper can be read from [papers](papers) folder.

 ## How we created the dataset ##

 Fruits were planted in the shaft of a low speed motor (3 rpm) and a short movie of 20 seconds was recorded.